jwodder/ghreq-rust/DESIGN.md

     - Methods:
         - `prepare_request<R: ghreq::Request<T>, T>(r: &R) -> (RequestParts,
           impl [Async]Read)`
+            - IMPORTANT: Apply body headers *before* request headers so that the latter can override the former
             - Should this be public?
 What would it be used for?
             - Enclose return values in a `PreparedRequest<R>` struct?
         - `backend_client(&self) -> &C`